-Without the right preparation and research, finding the right project can be a big investment of your time.
+Without the right preparation and research, finding the right project can be a big investment of your time and resources.
 But by using the right tools along with a thorough understanding of your goals, you can find the work you’re looking for without getting lost in the weeds.
 Follow these three tips for finding the right consulting project for your business.

-By getting really clear about the things you are looking for, you can better target your search.
-Additional factors to consider may be your bill rate or potential budget and potential timeline, taking into account any existing work in your pipeline.
+By clearly defining the things you are looking for—and the things you aren’t looking for—you can better target your search.
+Additional factors to consider may be your bill rate, potential budget, or preferred timeline.
+Be sure to take into account any existing work in your pipeline as well.

-One growing way to find work as an independent contractor is online marketplaces.
+Independent contractors are increasingly finding work using online marketplaces.
 Marketplaces are platforms that match job opportunities with freelancers.
+In 2023, 24% of independents said online talent marketplaces were a top three method of finding work.
+A further 40% said they had used a marketplace to find work in the past 12 months, and 47% said they.
+Planned to do so in the next 12 months.
 To use a marketplace, you’ll fill out some type of profile, and then be able to search for and apply to opportunities that fit your set of skills and experience.

 When using a marketplace, there are many ways to narrow down the opportunities you are matched with.
 Marketplaces often use algorithms, so be specific about the keywords you use to search for a job and talk about your experience.
 This is where your ideal project comes into play—be clear about the skills you have and factors that are important for.
 If you can, include a link to your professional portfolio or website on your profile so potential clients can see samples of your past work.